It is the aim of Impington Village College to make the examination experience as stress-free and successful as possible for all candidates.

 - If the fire alarm sounds during an examination the examination invigilators will tell you what to do.
 Don’t panic.
 If you have to evacuate the room you will be asked to leave in silence and in the order in which you are sitting.
 You will be escorted to a designated assembly point.
 Leave everything on your desk.
 You must not attempt to communicate with anyone else during the evacuation.
 When you return to the exam room do not start writing until the invigilator tells you to.
 You will be allowed the full working time for the examination and a report will be sent to the awarding body detailing the incident.

-- The school employs external invigilators to conduct the examinations.
+- The college employs external invigilators to conduct the examinations.
 Students are expected to behave in a respectful manner towards all invigilators and follow their instructions at all times.

 - Subject specialist teachers will normally be present at the start of an examination only.